 While it used to be common to trust your data coming out of the database, even your output can come under attack.
 One tactic of the ASPRox botnet virus was to attempt to read the system tables on a database, and thus gain access to all the database tables installed.
 In hosting scenarios where multiple sites were using the same database, site A may have been infected, but the virus spread itself through the database, so that site B was attempting to affect visitors to their site, because their tables had been corrupted too.
 Most languages provide an “escape HTML” type function that you can use to sanitize your output.
 See Bobby Tables for the illustration of problem.

-6. Source control is your homeboy
+6. Source control is your partner

 It’s hard to think of a day when I WASN’T using source control, even for small side projects.
 When I was, I cringe in fear at what would happen if something happened to my primary machine where the code resided.
 Source control allows you a way to easily back up your code and even more importantly, be able to track your changes between updates and features added to your project.
 While source control might not seem necessary if you’re working by yourself on a project, the second another person is brought on to the project, or somebody else is to take over for you, source control proves it’s weight in gold.
 Source control proves even more valuable when you’re working in a telecommute environment or with colleagues that may be half way around the world.
 Source control will give you a great way to see the fine details of what has changed between various versions of your code, which can also help debug issues that have been introduced during a code change.
 There are lots of free source control options available, most notably SVN, git, and Mercurial.
 There are also paid systems like Vault and Team Foundation Server.
 Most bug tracking and ticket systems will also integrate with these source control systems, so you can link up your code changes with their relevant work items.

-7. Personal organization and work load is important.
+7. Personal organization and workload is important.

 When you’re working on more than one project at the same time, or you have multiple requests getting thrown at your daily, keeping yourself organized becomes a priority.
 It is also important not to overload yourself with work.
 Jim Benson make a great observation that you can’t work at 100% capacity because you can’t effectively switch between your tasks to get them done.
 The trick is to find the balance of tasks that you can do simultaneously without losing your throughput.
 You also need to find a way to keep these tasks organized, as well as all the other ones that are waiting to be done.

 A couple of years ago I stumbled upon something called the Personal Kanban.
 It’s modeled after the larger scale agile programming tool called the kanban board.
 It is a great way for you to organize your tasks, track the status of them (working on vs. complete vs. waiting to start).
 It also helps you limit your workload so that you don’t reach that 100% limit.
 This approach has really increased my productivity, because I keep myself from being overloaded with work and I can easily switch between tasks if something comes up that is more important.
-Recently I found an online tool called Kanbanery that will give you a free online personal Kanban board.
-I keep that up in my browser all day long to track my workload, in addition to sharing it with my colleague so he knows what I’m working on.

 8. Take time out to learn.